bodnariumatei/django_library_project/README.md

   - reports admin page, with reports for all books in library and their availability and reports for the currently borrowed books
   - an admin can:
       * add/modify/remove books
+      * search for book by title or author
       * approve user accounts
       * make users admins
       * remove users